 4. WILLIAM Fairhall, who married Sarah Stringer in Brighton, Sussex, was born in that town around 1801.
 His family appears to have remained around Brighton, and currently I have 360 family members included in my database.

 6. THOMAS Fairhall lived at Burwash, not far from Brede and other villages identified with our family.
 He was born about 1651, and married Mary Tanner there in 1672.
 From that union we now have almost 500 descendants listed

 7. JOHN Fairall was born in Caterham, Surrey, in 1812.
 His descendants so far number about 100, and most still live in or near that county.
 However, John's daughter Elizabeth Fairall, her brother Reuben and his wife Arabella, emigrated in 1872 on board the Silver Eagle, and settled in the Goulburn district.

 8. GEORGE Fairall, born in 1748 in Surrey, has a small documented family (about 30 members), and most of them are still living in or near that county.

-9. JOHN Fairall, also born in Caterham, Surrey (in 1770), has a small documented family of nearly 200 members so far, mostly still in the south-east part of England.
+9. JOHN Fairall, also born in Surrey (about 1775), has a small documented family of nearly 200 members so far, mostly still in the south-east part of England.
 There are some active researchers in this family.